 - Supplies and Inventory: Using a storage unit for your supplies and inventory will allow you to keep all of your supplies in a location that is convenient but out of the way.
 When you rent a climate controlled storage unit, you can even store beer and wine.

 - Glasses and Dishes: When you are storing glasses and dishware, place newspaper between each item and stack them to conserve space.
 Silverware can also be stored inside of the storage unit, but it is important to make sure moisture isn’t present because it can tarnish.

 How to Organize Your Restaurant and Catering Storage Unit

 - Keep Commonly Used Items Towards the Front of Your Storage Unit: When you work for a restaurant and catering business, you want to get in and out of your storage unit and back to work as quickly as possible.
 Avoid having to waste time digging through boxes by keeping the items you use the most often towards the front of the storage unit.

 - Create an Aisle: Create a narrow aisle way leading from the front of your storage unit to the back.
 While this may initially seem like a waste of space, you’ll thank yourself later when you need to retrieve items from the back of the storage unit.

 Lighthouse Self Storage Has Restaurant and Catering Storage Solutions

-Lighthouse Self Storage has storage facilities in California and Florida.
+Lighthouse Self Storage has storage facilities in Southern California and Florida.
 Our storage units in Carson, CA, Fort Lauderdale, FL and Westminster, CA have various sized storage units for restaurants and catering companies, including the 5×10 storage unit and 10×10 storage unit.
 Are you interested in learning more about a storage unit rental for catering or restaurant supplies?
 Contact us today!